 Risk management is a critical skill for any project manager who wants to thrive in their job.
 The basics involve identifying potential risks, preparing for them, monitoring, and solving them as each one comes up.
 This is often easier said than done but when the correct process is followed, it can make projects run much more smoothly.

-The final management skills you’ll need to be successful are the abilities to think critically and negotiate terms with both clients and stakeholders.
+The final management skills you’ll need to be successful are the ability to think critically and negotiate terms with both clients and stakeholders.
 These are both talents that can be learned on the job, but a truly great project manager will be able to understand them quickly and use them in their everyday business life.

 Time to Put It All to Use!